git/git.github.io/rev_news/drafts/edition-24.md

     (among others time to switch and the amount of support, and the impedance mismatch between ClearCase and Git) and how they resolved them, plus some technical tips and insights.
-The solution choosen was to adjust ClearCase views one at a time, and then dump content on new branches in Git.
+The solution chosen was to adjust ClearCase views one at a time, and then dump content on new branches in Git.